MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/installation/onedrive-stopped-at-setting-up-screen.md

 6. Verify that the group "Everyone except external users" has been added (or the user who should be part of this group).
 7. Also verify that the level of permissions assigned to the user and/or group.
 The box next to "Create Personal Site (required for personal storage, newsfeed, and followed content)" should be checked.

-### Site ownership
+### Establish correct site ownership

-In some situation, the OneDrive site might have already been provisioned but the user may have lost its ownership, which caused this behavior.
+In some situations, the OneDrive site might have already been provisioned but the user may have lost its ownership, which in turn caused this behavior.

 If you have the [SharePoint Online Management Shell](https://www.microsoft.com/download/details.aspx?id=35588) (which contains the Windows PowerShell module to manage SharePoint Online), you can verify the site status and attempt to give user the ownership of their OneDrive for Business personal site.

-- To verify if the site exists:<br/>
+- To verify that the site exists, run the following PowerShell command:<br/>
     ```
     Get-SPOSite -Site https://contoso-my.sharepoint.com/personal/user_contoso_onmicrosoft_com
     ```
     [Get-SPOSite documentation](https://docs.microsoft.com/powershell/module/sharepoint-online/get-sposite?view=sharepoint-ps )

-- To attempt to restore ownership:
+- To attempt to restore ownership, run the following PowerShell command:
     ```
     Set-SPOSite -Identity https://contoso-my.sharepoint.com/personal/user_contoso_onmicrosoft_com -Owner user@contoso.onmicrosoft.com
     ```
     [Set-SPOSite documentation](https://docs.microsoft.com/powershell/module/sharepoint-online/set-sposite?view=sharepoint-ps)

-### Self diagnostics
+### Run a self diagnostics tool

 Office 365 admin users have access to diagnostics that can be run within the tenant to verify possible issues with the OneDrive provision.